-The aim of this course is to introduce the student to the principles of NATO Alternative Analysis and the application of Alternative Analysis tools and techniques in support of decision-making and problem solving.
-This course will prepare the student for the role of Alternative Analysis Facilitator.
+The aim of this course is to introduce students to the principles of NATO Alternative Analysis, the application of Alternative Analysis tools and techniques in support of decision-making and problem solving.
+This course will also prepare the student for the role of Alternative Analysis Facilitator.

 If no seats are available, you may have your agency POC send a seat waiting list request.

 to obtain the contact information of your agency POC.

 Given references, students will be able to explain the overall NATO Alternative Analysis (AltA) capability and critical thinking theories related to AltA application in accordance with the NATO Alternative Analysis Handbook.

 Explain Roles and Interactions of ALTA Facilitators.:

 Given references, students will be able to describe the roles and interactions of AltA Facilitators, AltA focal points, problem owners, and the chain of command in accordance with the NATO Alternative Analysis Handbook.

 Given scenarios, students will apply AltA techniques in support of problem-solving and decision-making across all NATO staff functions in accordance with the NATO Alternative Analysis Handbook.